OuhscBbmc/redcap-manual-v1/external/mosio.md

 1. Message Length:
-  Text messages are limited to 160 characters, which can restrict the amount of information that can be conveyed in a single message
+  Text messages are limited to 160 characters, which can restrict the amount of information that can be conveyed in a single message.

 1. User Engagement:
-  Not all participants may be comfortable or familiar with text messaging, potentially leading to lower engagement rates
+  Not all participants may be comfortable or familiar with text messaging, potentially leading to lower engagement rates.

 1. Data Privacy:
   Ensuring the privacy and security of sensitive information transmitted via text messages can be challenging.